 Muneer I. Ahmad

-Clinical Professor of Law and Supervising Attorney
+Clinical Professor of Law (on leave, fall 2015)

 Muneer Ahmad is a Clinical Professor of Law and Supervising Attorney at Yale Law School, where he co-teaches in the Transnational Development Clinic and the Worker and Immigrant Rights Advocacy Clinic (WIRAC).
 In WIRAC, he and his students represent individuals, groups and organizations in both litigation and non-litigation matters related to immigration, immigrants’ rights, and labor, and intersections among them.
 He has represented immigrants in a range of labor, immigration, and trafficking cases, and for three years represented a prisoner at Guantanamo Bay; he has written on these and related topics.
 In the Transnational Development Clinic, Professor Ahmad and his students work on projects designed to identify productive sites for intervention for U.S.-based lawyers in global poverty work.
 This has included work regarding the rights of street vendors in India, the barriers faced by immigrant communities in sending remittances to their home countries, access to essential medicines, institutional accountability among international financial institutions, and advocacy on behalf of workers displaced by changes in trade policy.
 His scholarship examines the intersections of immigration, race, and citizenship in both legal theory and legal practice.
 Previously, he was Professor of Law at American University Washington College of Law.
 Prior to joining the faculty at American in 2001, he was a Skadden Fellow and staff attorney at the Asian Pacific American Legal Center in Los Angeles.
 He clerked for the Hon.
 William K. Sessions III in the U.S. District Court for the District of Vermont.